Grothendieck--Lefschetz for ample subvarieties: Introduction

 \subsubsection{Acknowledgements}

 We thank Daniel Litt for discussions on Sommese's conjecture in relation to his work \cite{Lit18} and Adrian Langer for useful comments.
 We also thank the referee for useful comments and suggestions.
+Finally, we thank Emelie Arvidsson and Lena Ji for pointing out an error in \cref{th:tf-intro} of the published version of the paper about torsion in positive characteristics, which we fix in this updated version.